Machine Learning with R: A Complete Guide to Decision Trees

 We’re using the

 rpart library to build the model.
-The syntax for building models is identical as with linear and logistic regression.
+The syntax for building models is identical to linear and logistic regression.
 You’ll need to put the target variable on the left and features on the right, separated with the ~ sign.
 If you want to use all features, put a dot (.) instead of feature names.

 Also, don’t forget to specify